Eigenvector continuation for the pairing Hamiltonian

 \section{Introduction}

 In \textit{ab initio} nuclear structure calculations new challenges emerged over the last years.
 The combination of basis-expansion methods with chiral effective field theory interactions has enabled routine computations of medium-mass nuclei~\cite{Herg20review,Hebe203NF}.
 This has led to the quest to develop accurate interactions for medium-mass nuclei, \eg{}, by including medium-mass observables in the construction of new chiral interactions~\cite{Ekst15sat,Jian20N2LOGO}, and to explore uncertainty estimates from the effective field theory truncation and uncertainties in the low-energy couplings~\cite{Hu2021lead}.
 However, both of these aspects require repeated solutions of the many-body problems when varying the underlying interactions.
 To cope with these significant computational demands, emulators have emerged as powerful tools to efficiently lower the computational burden of performing explicit calculations by mimicking the true many-body solution.
-Practically this is achieved by informing the emulator in a training stage for selected choices of the parameter space.

-In this context, eigenvector continuation (EC) has emerged as a particularly versatile method to emulate solutions of the many-body problem governed by parametric dependencies~\cite{Frame2018}.
+For this purpose reduced basis methods (RBM) and more general model order reduction (MOR) techniques have been widely applied in the natural sciences to reduce the computational cost by projecting the problem onto an appropriately chosen subspace~\cite{Almroth1978,Parlett1998,Quarteroni2014,Quarteroni2015,Hesthaven2015,brunton_kutz_2019}.
+In nuclear theory, RBMs have been applied to density functional theory~\cite{Bonilla2022,Giuliani:2022yna}, to the solution of the Schr\"odinger equation for single-particle Hamiltonians~\cite{Anderson2022} and to scattering problems.
+For an overview over different MOR methods see Refs.~\cite{Melendez:2022kid,Drischler:2022ipa}.
+Eventually, MOR methods also enable uncertainty quantifications.
+A particular variant of RBMs is the so-called eigenvector continuation (EC) approach.
+The EC framework has emerged as a particularly versatile method to emulate solutions of the many-body problem governed by parametric dependencies~\cite{Frame2018}.